jedi4ever/veewee-demo/README.markdown

 Note

-1. there is currently a bug that mangles the output use -d to at least get some output :)
-2. kvm currently only works over nat (will be fixed soon)
+1. kvm currently only works over nat (will be fixed soon)
-3. the templates need to be rewritten (see good examples at ubuntu-10.10-amd64 or ubuntu-10.04.3-amd64
+2. the templates need to be rewritten (ubuntu-10.10-amd64 or ubuntu-10.04.3-amd64 are already converted)